altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 - This query is hard to implement in some journals
 - or may need some additional preparation of the used data store to be executed efficiently.
 - The goal of this query is to allow querying for all events which are "tagged" with a specific tag.
-- That includes the use case to query all domain events of an Aggregate Root type.
+- That includes the use case to query all domain events of an **Aggregate Root** type.
 - Please refer to your read journal plugin’s documentation to find out if and how it is supported.

-Some journals may support tagging of events via an [Event Adapters](../07-persistence#event-adapters)
+Some journals may support tagging of events via [Event Adapters](../07-persistence#event-adapters)
 - that wraps the events in a `akka.persistence.journal.Tagged` with the given `tags`.
-- The journal may support other ways of doing tagging - again,
+- The journal may support other ways of doing tagging,
 - how exactly this is implemented depends on the used journal.
 - Here is an example of such a tagging event adapter: